The two factions of C++

 We’re basically seeing a conflict between two starkly different camps of C++-users:

-• Nimble, modern, highly capable tech corporations that understand that their code is an asset.
+• Relatively modern, capable tech corporations that understand that their code is an asset.
 (This isn’t strictly big tech.
 Any sane greenfield C++ startup will also fall into this category.)

 • Everyone else.
 Every ancient corporation where people are still fighting over how to indent their code, and some young engineer is begging management to allow him to set up a linter.